-If you slow down a little, you can make this flavorful, hearty sourdough loaf with Janie's Mill 100% extraction Artisan Blend Bread Flour.
+If you slow down a little, you can make this flavorful, hearty sourdough loaf with Janie's Mill Artisan Blend Bread Flour.
 This recipe will give you two beautiful loaves.

 - 1,200 g Artisan Blend Bread Flour (100%)

-- 200 - 250 g Sourdough starter (or 20g of yeast.
-Use 8 - 10 g of yeast if you are going to rest the dough overnight in the fridge).
+- 200 to 250 g Sourdough starter (or 20g of yeast, but use 8-10 g of yeast if you are going to rest the dough overnight in the fridge)

-- Combine water and flour.
+- Combine water and flour in a mixing bowl.
 Cover.
-Autolyse for two hours in mixing bowl.
+Autolyse for two hours.

-- Add between 200 and 250g sourdough starter - mix in - cover and pre-ferment for one hour.
+- Mix in between 200 and 250g sourdough starter.
+Cover and pre-ferment for one hour.

-- Transfer dough from the bowl to the counter, pat out, sprinkle salt on top, stipple the salt into the dough with wet fingers.
+- Transfer dough from the bowl to the counter.
+Pat out, sprinkle salt on top, and then stipple the salt into the dough with wet fingers.
 Stretch and fold from four corners, then cover with bowl and pause for thirty minutes.

 - Once the dough is relaxed, stretch and fold two more times over the next hour.

-- Rest, on the counter, covered, for four hours.
+- Rest the dough on the counter, covered, for four hours.
 Divide and gently shape, place into bannetons, then either into the fridge for the night or allow to continue rising for another three or four hours.

 Cecilia's Tips for Baking with Artisan Blend Bread Flour